Standard 2-6-0 locomotives

 Between 1885 and 1892, 19 of what was a worldwide standard loco were obtained by the TGR to operate on the proliferation of light lines then under construction.
 Eight more locos were added to the class between 1901 and 1907.
 In 1937, C28 was purchased from the Public Works Department, this loco having been built as EBR number 10 in 1908.
 All the C class were built by Beyer, Peacock & Company of England.

 Six C class locos (16 to 19, 25 & 26) were modified from 1912 to the CC class , with larger cylinders, boiler and a Belpaire firebox.
 A further four locos (21, 23 to 25) were modified from 1924 with similar modifications, with the addition of Walschaert's valve gear.
-These rebuilt locos kept their old numbers, but got new classifications.
+These rebuilt locos kept their old numbers, but got new class designations.

 In 1949, seven NFB class were purchased from the Commonwealth Railways, with four entering service in Tasmania.
 These former South Australian Yx class locos were essentially Australian built copies of the CC class.
 F1 was sold to the Emu Bay Railway, as their number 19, in 1956.
 This loco joined three similar locos (numbered 4, 5, & 9) built new for the EBR between 1897 and 1906 by the same builder, James Martin & Company of Gawler, South Australia.